Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Make the List.
 And, OK, Fine, Check It Twice

-Given that you may be on your eighth straight day of hangovers, and in the midst of an argument about whether you can have the other set of cousins-in-law stay at your house, you may not want to make a detailed list of who should get tips and how much.
+Given that you may be on your eighth straight day of hangovers, and in the midst of an argument about an argument about when the last time you actually left the house was, you may not want to make a detailed list of who should get tips and how much.
 But do it anyway.

 First, the who.
 It would be nice if we could tip everyone, but most of us aren’t Jeff Bezos (except for Jeff Bezos.
 Hi, Jeff!)
-Generally speaking, personal trainers, apartment supers (if they are actually helpful), doormen, stylists, and gardeners should get tips.
+In a normal year, we're talking about, personal trainers, apartment supers (if they are actually helpful), doormen, stylists, and gardeners should get tips.
 Elective tip-ees include: yoga teachers, acupuncturists, physical therapists, facialists, hair stylists, masseurs, mechanics, contractors, and your favorite bartender.
 If you are Kumal Nanjiani, you must give the required tip of one human soul to your nutritionist, trainer, and the devil.
 But that’s about where the buck stops in terms of tippable health professionals.
 No one should be tipping their gastroenterologist.

-A good rule of thumb is, if you see this person weekly or monthly and they’re in the service industry, a tip is a good idea.
+A good rule of thumb is, if you would have seen them weekly or monthly in a normal year and they’re in the service industry, a tip is a good idea.

 And of course, if this person cares for your children or cleans your house, a tip is required.
 Teachers count, too.
 But that’s more gift than tip, and you should check school rules and coordinate gifts with other parents.